Here is a look at the life of the Duchess of Sussex, the former actress Meghan Markle.

 March 8, 2019 - It is announced that the Duchess will become vice president of The Queen’s Commonwealth Trust.
 A statement from Kensington Palace reads “in this new role, The Duchess will highlight the Trust’s partnerships with young people across the Commonwealth, and in particular its work supporting women and girls.”

-May 6, 2019 - The Duchess gives birth to the couple’s first child, a son weighing 7 lbs., 3 oz.
+May 6, 2019 - Gives birth to the couple’s first child, a son weighing 7 lbs., 3 oz.
 The baby is named Archie Harrison Mountbatten-Windsor.

 October 1, 2019 - It is announced that the Duchess is suing the Mail on Sunday newspaper, alleging that it illegally published a private letter to her father, as Harry denounces the ‘bullying’ British media through an online statement, accusing the Mail on Sunday of selectively editing the letter to disguise “lies” the paper had told about the Duchess – a claim that the tabloid specifically denies.
 In February 2021, the judge in the case issues a summary judgment in favor of Meghan.